rakunlabs/ada/_docs/docs/getting-started.md

 # Getting Started

-Ada is a simple, flexible Go web library that allows you to build web applications with our mux and middlewares.
+Ada is a simple, flexible Go web framework that allows you to build web applications with our mux and middlewares.

 Get `ada` with golang package manager: